 Proclimation of marriage

-Handfasting can be used to symbolise commitment and coming together in a number of different ceremony types, including:
+Handfasting (with a small ‘h’) can be used to symbolise commitment and coming together in a number of different ceremony types, including:

 Remember!
 Every ceremony I create starts as a blank page and will be tailored to suit your unique needs.